KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/docs/ws3-loops/1array.md

-1. Declare an array called `brainSkills` after the `clickHandler` function by typing `const brainSkills = [];`.
-(JAD TODO probably create a comment with where the array should be declared)
+1. Declare an array called `brainSkills` below the `// Declare brainSkills array below this line` comment by typing `const brainSkills = [];`.
    {% hint style='info' %}
 This creates an empty array called `brainSkills` that is accessible by anything in _script.js_.
    {% endhint %}

+   {% hint style='danger' %}
+Don't forget to save your file after each code change!
+   {% endhint %}

 1. Place your cursor between the opening and closing square brackets and press `Enter`.
-Type `"HTML"`.
+Type `"JavaScript Types"`.
    {% hint style='info' %}
 You added an element to the array.
 Your array now has a length of 1.
    {% endhint %}